jgoerzen/covid19ks/index.md

 Note that the higher the population of a county, the more useful the statistical data is for interpreting a trend.
 Marion County looks bouncy because just one or two people can make a significant difference in the case rate even if it is hard to use to predict a trend. :

-# COVID-19 in the Central USA

-{% include_relative graphs/centralusa-100k.html %}

 # New COVID-19 Cases: Global Perspective

 {% include_relative graphs/global-100k.html %}

 This graph is similar to the one before, but looks at things on a more global perspective.
 Again, notice how poorly the USA fares, and how Kansas is even worse.

-# COVID-19 Test Positivity Rates - Local & Global Perspective

-{% include_relative graphs/test-ctp.html %}

-This graph shows what percentage of all COVID-19 tests are coming back positive.
-The WHO and CDC [recommend](https://coronavirus.jhu.edu/testing/testing-positivity) no more than 5% (the "recommended maximum" line on the chart).
-Values above that indicate insufficient testing in the population and greater likelihood of undetected cases.

-Note how many countries are doing better than the recommended, and, as of August 2020, how poorly both Kansas and the United States are doing.

 # Updated graph: masks vs. no-mask counties